Apache Bull Ramos: Professional wrestling career

-Gimmick
+Professional wrestling style and persona

 When he first began wrestling, promoters wanted him to wrestle as an Italian named John Albano, but Ramos rejected the idea.
 When he first began wrestling, Ramos only weighed 200 lbs.
 He continued to gain weight throughout his career, weighing 350 pounds at his heaviest.

 Ramos weighed over 300 pounds and was strong on promos.
 As a result, he was able to draw massive heat during his matches.
 He began his career wrestling as Bull Ramos, a Native American character.
 In the 1970s, Wrestling World magazine wrote about Ramos in kayfabe, saying that Ramos was born in “an adobe hut on the San Carlo, New Mexico, Indian reservation” and was a “redskinned dynamite, dressed in an Indian vest and wearing an Indian headhand.
 He even invented a match that today is known as the Texas Bullrope Match, where one is tied to his opponent using rope and must drag him to all 4 corners of the ring.”